LouisBrunner/valgrind-macos/README.md

 This repository contains a version of Valgrind including a few patches to improve support for the macOS platform.
 It is maintained by [Louis Brunner](https://github.com/LouisBrunner).

-Basic iOS support is in progress based on: https://github.com/tyrael9/valgrind-ios.

 ## Status

 | Version                     | x86 | amd64 | arm64  | ppc    |